 (Graphics created by Emily Ricks)

 There are ample opportunities to take advantage of spot versus contract freight data insights.
 Unfortunately, this is one unique situation in which it becomes difficult to see the forest for the trees.
-Spot freight provides a short-term way to source capacity and boost procurement outside of contracted rates whether TL or LTL.
+“Capitalizing on spot freight means knowing when it makes sense to make one-off moves or identify opportunities to avoid extra costs associated with contract freight,” according to The Supply Chain Journal.
 And as systems advance through machine learning and artificial intelligence, shippers, brokers and carriers need to start thinking about just how large a dataset is necessary to derive meaningful insights.
 Consider this; as reported by Louis Columbus of Forbes, “Machine learning algorithms and the apps running them are capable of analyzing large, diverse data sets fast, improving demand forecasting accuracy.”
 So let’s take a closer look at the top spot freight market data analytics sources that power SONAR.

 Electronic tender data